Hikagejuunin/Loki/README.txt

 ** note: includes AK aff tracker by Austere and a Mesmer by Isaiah

-To install either:
+To install:

-Install the Loki 1.0 package through Mudlets package manger OR import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet.
+1) Have Mudlet installed.
 You can get Mudlet here (https://www.mudlet.org/).

-Loki is a serpent offense system to handle your venom selection, hypnosis queueing, and other various aspects of combat.

-It's my hope this slimmed down, basic serpent offense system can encourage more involvement from those typically non-combatants as a functional framework to expand upon and create thier own systems.

-Shout out to Fen, Janella, Siv, Agramon, Arcturus, Balkin, Oblive, Essie, Sylvi and many many more.
-I'd also like to thank the third party code I made use of for this release, primarily Mesmer and Austere's AK tracker

-GETTING STARTED:
+2) Install the Loki 1.0 package through Mudlets package manger OR import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet.

-First off make sure you edit the script "Lokisettings" with your own variables in the "--SYSTEM VARS" section.
+3) Edit the script "Lokisettings" with your own variables in the "--SYSTEM VARS" section.
    The system's functioning depends on you providing your updated variables (equipment, snaketype ...etc) You can change most of the "--SYSTEM DEFAULTS" if you want, but the defaults are fine.
+4) Edit the script "Osettings"
       ** You will also want to add a custom prompt if ya got svof, otherwise see how Austere's AK handles that for other curing systems:
       *** Also I disabled the graphical AK stuff, if ya want it enable in Osettings!
 There you should also specify what dirk artefact you have, default is Thoth's

 from AK tracker's Osettings!:
 ----------------------------------------------------------------------------------------------------------------------